jtegtmeier/group-sync/README.md

 ## Debuging
 `npm run dev-debug` or `npm run dev-debug-hot`

-*Note: these commands can be launched from VSCode to allow for inspection*
+*Note: these commands can be launched from the VSCode "Run" tab to allow for inspection*